 - Are they safe? – Using eMAR (Electronic Medication Administration Record) to reduce medication mistakes and improve service delivery for those being cared for

-- Are they effective? – How a care planning system can enhance the delivery of effective care
+- Are they effective? – How electronic care planning can enhance the delivery of effective care

 - Are they caring? – Giving carers more time to attend to the practical needs of their client and a more personal service